M-Theory Brazilian Jiu Jitsu (BJJ)

 Minnesota Top Team's Jiu Jitsu program is proud to be affiliated with M-Theory Martial Arts.

 We offer both Kids and Adult Jiu Jitsu classes in Eagan, MN in an environment where we welcome all levels--from the novice to the advanced.
 Our coaches are dedicated to their craft and provide top-notch instruction to every individual on the mat.
 Check out our instructors.

 If you are new to Brazilian Jiu Jitsu we encourage you to come in for a free Jiu Jitsu essentials class.
 Contact us to sign up!
 If you've done BJJ before and are looking for a new gym to try, please join us for a free class and to check out Minnesota Top Team.
 Check out the BJJ Schedule.

 KIDS AND YOUTH JIU JITSU AND JUDO

 Our Youth Jiu Jitsu classes are for kids ages 5-13.
 Learning martial arts for kids is one of the most effective means of self defense, confidence, physical activity and bully prevention.
 We take pride in teaching the kids life skills that include respect for others and for self, self control, hard work and determination along with providing a fun atmosphere for learning and growing.
-Our youth classes are taught by Jason Jerabek and assisted by Jason Bernardin.
 The first Kids Brazilian Jiu Jitu class is free, get started today.

-Kids Jiu Jitsu Schedule: Tues & Thurs 5:30pm, Saturdays 9am
+Kids Jiu Jitsu Schedule: Mon, Tues, Wed, Thurs at 5:30pm and Saturdays 9am